KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="Ascension 4" %}
 ### **Dominance of Earth**

 Zhongli deals bonus DMG based on his Max HP:
-• Normal Attack, Charged attack, and Plunge DMG is increased by 1.39% Max HP.
+* Normal Attack, Charged Attack, and Plunging Attack DMG is increased by 1.39% of Max HP.
-• Dominus Lapidis’ **Stone Stele**, resonance, and hold DMG are increased by 1.9% Max HP.
+* **Dominus Lapidis'** **Stone Stele**, resonance, and hold DMG is increased by 1.9% of Max HP.
-• Planet Befall’s DMG is increased by 33% Max HP.
+* **Planet Befall's** DMG is increased by 33% of Max HP.
 {% endtab %}
 {% endtabs %}